dc2007git/epilepsy12-documentation/docs/development/design-decisions.md

 *steps.html*: This partial is the menu down the left of the screen which signals to the user which form they are interacting with, as well has how far through completion they are.
 *date_of_first_paediatric_assessment.html*: This partial is found in ```templates/epilepsy12/partials/first_paediatric_assessment``` and includes a ```date_field.html``` partial

-These are both instances where the htmx custom ```trigger``` function is used.
+These are both instances where the HTMX custom ```trigger``` function is used.
 This is where an element that is updated in one part of the screen leads to the update of another element in another part of the screen.
 This means the trigger to refresh the second element has to be called from the view which returns an updated instance of the first.
 The ```steps.html``` element is updated each time any field in any form is updated.
-This is done in the view (in ```epilepsy12/view_folder/common_view_functions.py```) where the htmx trigger (in this case ```'registration_active'```) is attached to the response as follows:
+This is done in the view (in ```epilepsy12/view_folder/common_view_functions.py```) where the HTMX trigger (in this case ```'registration_active'```) is attached to the response as follows:

 ```python
 # trigger a GET request from the steps template